riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 degrees in Electrical Engineering and Computer Science from Princeton University, and an MBA from the University of Texas at Austin.*

+### XiangShan: An Open-Source High-Performance RISC-V Processor and Infrastructure for Architecture Research

+**By Xin Li, Xuan Hu, and Xi Chen.**

+This tutorial will present our efforts on the XiangShan project, an industry-competitive, high performance RISC-V processor project.
+Engineers will learn advanced processor design of our superscalar out-of-order core.
+Researchers will learn how to use XiangShan and its agile development infrastructure, MinJie, to make architecture research more convenient and solid.
+Open-source developers will have the opportunity to join us in hands-on development, and explore typical use cases on XiangShan and MinJie.
+In summary, this tutorial aims to provide valuable insights and experiments for the audience to engage with XiangShan and its supporting infrastructure, fostering collaboration and innovation in RISC-V processor development.

+**Audience:** researchers and engineers on computer architecture research, open-source hardware design and agile development Infrastructure.

+**Requirements:** attentees should bring their own laptop.
+The presenter will provide access to cloud servers with XiangShan environment.

+**Xin Li** is a CPU design engineer at the Beijing Open-Source Chip Research Institute.
+His primary work focuses on open-source hardware design and CPU modeling.
+His research interests mainly include memory subsystems, covering Load-Store Units (LSU), Cache, and Prefetching.

+**Xuan Hu** is a PhD candidate student at the University of Chinese Academy of Sciences, working on CPU architecture and open-source hardware design.
+His research interests include out-of-order schedualing and vector architechture.

+**Xi Chen** is a PhD candidate at the University of Chinese Academy of Sciences, working on CPU architecture and open-source hardware design.
+His research interests include memory and cache systems.

 {% include jumboboxend.html %}